SiennaNetwork/SiennaNetwork/docs/Multisig.md

 Now that we have the prepared transaction its time to collect the signatures required.
-Depending on the threshold that was set for the multisig - you can distribute the file `unsignedTx.tx` to the required amount of signers by any means of communication (IM, email, etc.).
+Depending on the threshold that was set for the multisig - you can distribute the file `unsigned.tx.json` to the required amount of signers by any means of communication (IM, email, etc.).

 </td><td>